Last updated: 11/2/20, 7/23/20

-I like mandrels with handles – they do come without.
-I like the handles because I can crank down my Bench Yoke Vise or my rotating mandrel on the handle and not scar up the mandrel.
+I like mandrels with tangs – they do come without.
+I like a tang because I can crank down my Bench Yoke Vise or my rotating mandrel holder on the tang and not scar up the mandrel.
 It’s also easier to hammer when you have both hands free.
 See my page on Mandrel Holders for links and more information.

 Mandrels can be made of plastic, wood, aluminum, and steel.
 The material that the mandrel is made of, somewhat dictates what can be accomplished with it.
 For instance, a wooden mandrel is soft and the blows of a hammer, onto metal, will dent it.
-But, it doesn’t rust and can be drilled in so, it’s great for metal clay work, polishing or for drilling into rounded shapes.
+But, it doesn’t rust and can be drilled in so, it’s great for metal clay work, polishing, or drilling into rounded shapes.
 Wooden, aluminum, and plastic mandrels are also great when you are working with patterned metal.
 The softer material doesn’t mar patterns the way a steel tool can.
 Remember, to stretch metal you’ll need to be steel-on-steel – a steel hammer on a steel mandrel.
 For shaping, you can use wood/wood, wood/plastic, steel/wood, metal/plastic, aluminum/leather, etc. It takes longer to shape on softer materials but, you can always anneal and keep going.

 Wooden mandrels are great for wax work too.
 Carving waxes doesn’t involve water or high pressure so, a lighter mandrel works fine.

-Plastic is similar to the wooden mandrel but it’s a bit more fragile and you don’t want to drill on it.
+Plastic is similar to the wooden mandrel but it’s a bit more fragile and you may not want to drill on it.
 I don’t own one.

 Aluminum mandrels are generally used for wax carving and, if covered with wax paper, parchment, or other product, can be used with metal clay.
 Aluminum and metal clay don’t get on well together!
 Aluminum can touch metal clay briefly but should not be left in contact with it for long.
 Please read more on contamination with aluminum and metal clay in this article by Mary Ellin D’Agostino at Medacreations.